 The requirement to display fuel consumption ('mpg') and CO2 emissions figures on advertisements is not a specific requirement of the CAP Code.
 However, if a business is involved in the supply of new cars in the UK, they must provide certain information as it is a statutory requirement.

 The legislation that sets out the requirements for the display of that information is The Passenger Car (Fuel Consumption and CO2 Emissions Information) Regulations 2001 and amending 2004 and 2013 Regulations.

 Since then, the Worldwide Harmonised Light Vehicle Test Procedure (WLTP) has been used.
 This is intended to produce more realistic CO2 and fuel consumption values: the WLTP testing regime aims to provide a closer representation of ‘real-world’ fuel consumption and CO2 figures.
 This applies to all vehicles, including fully electric and plug-in electric hybrid vehicles (PHEVs).

 The Vehicle Certification Agency (VCA) is the nominated UK enforcement body in monitoring all car advertisements to ensure they display the relevant fuel consumption and CO2 data.
 The VCA requires that text is easy to read, easily understandable and ‘no less prominent than the main part of the information.’
-To help marketers and their agencies, the VCA has published Guidance Notes, to further clarify the requirements for advertising (these were updated November 2018).
+To help marketers and their agencies, the VCA has published Guidance Notes, to further clarify the requirements for advertising.

 For example claiming that a vehicle is capable of “returning a quite remarkable 68.9mpg on a combined cycle” should be representative of a figure likely to be achieved by consumers, or the basis for the figure should be suitably explained (Volkswagen Group UK Ltd t/a Audi, 27 March 2013).
 Under the previous testing regime, the ASA accepted qualifications that made clear that the figures were obtained from laboratory testing, intended for comparisons between vehicles and may not reflect real driving results.